SolaceProducts/pubsubplus-connector-mule-docs/demo/README.md

 Test set-up:

+For the flow name `pollinglistenercircuitbreaker` set initialState="started" in the `pollinglistener.xml`.

 Ensure a queue is provisioned with name as "test/q".
 Publish some messages to this queue.
 In the test example, more than 3 messages are published with sequence information in the payload starting with "Test msg 1".
 The schedule is "Fixed Frequency" type with frequency as 30 seconds and initial start delay of 1 second.
 The inline circuit breaker is configured with a custom error type `DUMMY_HTTP:CONNECTIVITY` and errorThreshold is set to 3.
 With a tripTimeout of 60 seconds, we should see that once the circuit is moved to OPEN state, the half-test should be performed only after 60 seconds of tripping.
-Also we should observe that the test is done with only 1 message and if it fails the circuit is still open.
+Also, we should observe that the half-open test is performed with only 1 message and if it fails the circuit continues to be in "Open" state.
 We might not be able to test the circuit state "Closed" after it is "Open", because of recovery of the failing service has to be dynamic, which is not possible with this test flow.

 **How to verify it's working?**

-If we observer the below logs, after the third message fails with `DUMMY_HTTP:CONNECTIVITY` the circuit is moved to OPEN state. `Circuit tripping detected at failureCount=3` logged at 16:44:18 and the half-open test is performed at 16:45:48 which is after 60 seconds provided the next polling is scheduled.
-This half-test continues at the same internal until the test passes:
+If we observe the below logs, after the third message fails with `DUMMY_HTTP:CONNECTIVITY` the circuit is moved to OPEN state. `Circuit tripping detected at failureCount=3` logged at 16:44:18 and the half-open test is performed at 16:45:48 which is after 60 seconds and only on the next scheduled poll.
+This half-test continues at the same interval until the test passes:

 ```
 INFO  2022-11-16 16:44:18,452 [[MuleRuntime].uber.12: [solpubsub1dot2].pollinglistenercircuitbreaker.CPU_LITE @645c1d89] [processor: pollinglistenercircuitbreaker/processors/0; event: d29ff820-65f7-11ed-85fb-66bc5810864b] org.mule.runtime.core.internal.processor.LoggerMessageProcessor: Received Message: Test msg 1